Rob Goldstone On His Infamous Russia Email: 'I Had No Idea What I Was Talking About'

 The email

-Emin Agalarov called Goldstone on the morning of June 3, 2016, and asked him to set up a meeting with the Trump campaign about incriminating information a Russian attorney was offering to provide about the Democrats and Hillary Clinton.
+Emin Agalarov called Goldstone on the morning of June 3, 2016, and asked him to set up a meeting with the Trump campaign about incriminating information a Russian attorney was offering about the Democrats and Hillary Clinton.

-Wrote Goldstone to Trump Jr.:
+Goldstone wrote to Trump Jr.:

 "The Crown prosecutor of Russia met with [Emin's] father Aras this morning and in their meeting offered to provide the Trump campaign with some official documents and information that would incriminate Hillary and her dealings with Russia and would be very useful to your father.